gtk-rs/gtk4-rs/book/src/actions.md

 # Actions

-By now, we have already learned many ways to glue our widgets together.
+By now, we've already learned many ways to glue our widgets together.
 We can send messages through channels, emit signals, share reference-counted state and bind properties.
 Now, we will complete our set by learning about actions.

 An action is a piece of functionality bound to a certain GObject.
-Let us check out the simplest case where we activate an action without a parameter.
+Let's check out the simplest case where we activate an action without a parameter.

 <span class="filename">Filename: listings/actions/1/main.rs</span>